JornVernee/JornVernee.github.io/_posts/2023-08-18-debugging-jit.markdown

 JavaObject(10) NoEscape(NoEscape) [ [ 102 ]]     90  Allocate  === 39 36 63 8 1 (88 87 22 1 1 10 1 1 1 42 1 42 ) [[ 91 92 93 100 101 102 ]]  rawptr:NotNull ( int:>=0, java/lang/Object:NotNull *, bool, top, bool ) TestJIT$Scope::<init> @ bci:5 (line 20) TestJIT::payload @ bci:4 (line 12) !jvms: TestJIT$Scope::<init> @ bci:5 (line 20) TestJIT::payload @ bci:4 (line 12)
 ```

-These allocations start out as non-escaping, but at some point they might escape during the following computation.
+These allocations start out as non-escaping, but at some point they are discovered to escape during the following escape analysis.
 In the
 debug string for the Allocate node, we can see where the allocation is happening in the code: `TestJIT::payload @ bci:0 (line 12)`
 and `TestJIT$Scope::<init> @ bci:5 (line 20)`.
 So we have 2 allocations, one in the payload method on line 12, and one in
 the constructor of `Scope` on line 20.
 These are the lines: